Drzezo55/retrieving_tcga_data_using_TCGAbiolinks/README.md

 # retrieving tcga data using TCGAbiolinks
-the code i used when GDCprepare did not work properly.
-Otherwise, it is the best
+the code i used when GDCprepare did not work properly. use tcga_download.R Otherwise, it is the best, use retrieving.R